Kasteler banks of the Rhine

 Reduit

-The Reduit Barracks in Mainz-Kastel were built during the expansion of the Mainz fortress at the beginning of the 19th century.
-The aim was to fortify the Kastel bridgehead of the Theodor Heuss Bridge.
+The Reduit Barracks in Mainz-Kastel were built as part of the expansion of the Mainz Fortress in the early 19th century.
+Their purpose was to fortify the Kastel bridgehead of the Theodor-Heuss-Brücke.
 Today, the fortress is located in the Mainz-Kastel district, which is administered in trust by Wiesbaden.
-Children, young people, and adults meet here for live concerts, festivals, and children's and sports festivals.
-Culture, entertainment, and the view of Mainz Cathedral attract people to the fortress, which is located directly on the Rhine.
-Summer in the Reduit (opens in a new tab)is a fixed date in the cultural calendar of Mainz and Wiesbaden every year.
+Children, teenagers, and adults gather here for live concerts, festivals, and children’s and sports events.
+Culture, entertainment, and the view of Mainz Cathedral draw people to the fortress, which is situated directly on the Rhine.
+Summer at the Reduit is a fixture on the cultural calendars of Mainz and Wiesbaden every year.

-The Castellum Museum, run by the Kastel Local History Society, presents over 2,000 years of Kastel's history.
-The Reduit also houses the AKK Children's and Youth Center (opens in a new tab).
-Directly in front of the Reduit Kastel, the Rhine beach operated by Bastion Schönborn is open in summer.
-It's a wonderful place to relax in deck chairs until the sun sets over the rooftops of Mainz.
-The restaurant ship "Pieter von Aemstel (opens in a new tab)," which is moored directly in front of the Reduit all year round, is also a great place to enjoy a leisurely meal with a view of the Mainz city panorama.
+At the Castellum Museum, the Kastel Local History Society presents the history of Kastel, which spans over 2,000 years.
+The Reduit also houses the AKK Children’s and Youth Center.
+In the summer, the Rhine beach operated by the Schönborn Bastion is located right in front of the Kastel Reduit.
+It’s a wonderful place to relax in a deck chair until the sun sets over the rooftops of Mainz.

 Bastion of Schönborn

-The Schönborn Bastion (opens in a new tab) is a reconstructed blockhouse of the former federal fortress Reduit (Mainz-Kastel) on the right bank of the Rhine opposite the Mainz fortress.
-It used to protect the pontoon bridge on the south-eastern flank, but today it is a place where you can dine and enjoy the view of the Mainz skyline.
-The first floor of the building houses the so-called rafters' room.
-Here in the Kastel "Rafters' Museum," numerous exhibits relating to this ancient profession are on display.
+The Schönborn Bastion is a reconstructed log cabin from the former Reduit Federal Fortress (Mainz-Kastel) on the right bank of the Rhine, adjacent to the Mainz Fortress.
+It once protected the pontoon bridge on the southeastern flank; today, visitors can dine and relax here while enjoying views of the Mainz skyline.
+On the first floor of the building is the so-called Raftsmen’s Room.
+Here, in the Kastel “Raftsmen’s Museum,” numerous exhibits related to this old profession are on display.